gpufit/Gpufit/docs/examples.rst

 Examples
 ========

-C++ Examples_ are part of the library code base and can be built and run through the project environment.
-Here they are described and important steps are highlighted.
+C++ Examples_ are part of the library codebase and can be built and run through the project environment.
+Here the examples are described and important steps are highlighted.

-Please note, that additionally, the C++ Tests_ contained in the code base also demonstrate the usage of |GF|.
-However, a detailed description of the tests is not provided.
+Please note, that additionally, the C++ Tests_ included in the codebase may also be of value as examples demonstrating the use of Gpufit.
+However, a detailed description of the the test code is not provided.

 .. _c-example-simple:

 Simple skeleton example
 -----------------------

-This example shows the minimal code providing all required parameters and the call to the C interface.
-It is contained in Simple_Example.cpp_ and can be built and executed within the project environment.
-Please note, that it this code does not do anything other than call gpufit().
+This example demonstrates a simple, minimal program containing all of the required parameters for a call to the Gpufit function.
+The example is contained in the file Simple_Example.cpp_ and it can be built and executed within the project environment.
+Please note that it this code does not actually do anything other than make a single call to gpufit().

-In the first section of the code, the model ID is set, space for initial parameters and data values is reserved (in a normal application, however, the data array would already exist), the fit tolerance is set, the maximal number of iterations is set, the estimator ID is set, and the parameters to fit array is initialized to indicate that all parameters should be fit.
+In the first section of the code, the *model ID* is set, memory space for initial parameters and data values is allocated, the *fit tolerance* is set, the *maximum number of iterations* is set, the *estimator ID* is set, and the *parameters to fit array* is initialized.
+Note that in most applications, the data array will already exist and it will be unnecessary to allocate additional space for data.
+In this example, the *parameters to fit* array is initialized to all ones, indicating that all model parameters should be adjusted in the fit.

 .. code-block:: cpp

-	// number of fits, number of points per fit size_t const number_fits = 10;
+	// number of fits, number of points per fit size_t const n_fits = 10;
-	size_t const number_points = 10;
+	size_t const n_points_per_fit = 10;

-	// model ID and number of parameter int const model_id = GAUSS_1D;
+	// model ID and number of model parameters int const model_id = GAUSS_1D;
-	size_t const number_parameters = 5;
+	size_t const n_model_parameters = 5;

 	// initial parameters
-	std::vector< float > initial_parameters(number_fits * number_parameters);
+	std::vector< float > initial_parameters(n_fits * n_model_parameters);

 	// data
-	std::vector< float > data(number_points * number_fits);
+	std::vector< float > data(n_points_per_fit * n_fits);

 	// tolerance
 	float const tolerance = 0.001f;

-	// maximal number of iterations
+	// maximum number of iterations
 	int const max_number_iterations = 10;

 	// estimator ID
 	int const estimator_id = LSE;

-	// parameters to fit (all of them) std::vector< int > parameters_to_fit(number_parameters, 1);
+	// parameters to fit (all of them) std::vector< int > parameters_to_fit(n_model_parameters, 1);

-In a next step, sufficient memory is reserved for all four output parameters.
+In the next section of code, sufficient memory is allocated for the *fit results*, *output states*, *chi-square*, and *number of iterations* arrays.

 .. code-block:: cpp

 	// output parameters
-	std::vector< float > output_parameters(number_fits * number_parameters);
+	std::vector< float > output_parameters(n_fits * n_model_parameters);
-	std::vector< int > output_states(number_fits);
+	std::vector< int > output_states(n_fits);
-	std::vector< float > output_chi_square(number_fits);
+	std::vector< float > output_chi_square(n_fits);
-	std::vector< int > output_number_iterations(number_fits);
+	std::vector< int > output_number_iterations(n_fits);

-Finally, there is a call to the C interface of Gpufit (in this example, the optional inputs *weights* and *user info* are not used) and a check of the return status.
+Finally, a call to the C interface of Gpufit is made.
+In this example, the optional inputs *weights* and *user_info* are not used.
+The program then checks the return status from Gpufit.
 If an error occurred, the last error message is obtained and an exception is thrown.

 .. code-block:: cpp

 	// call to gpufit (C interface)
 	int const status = gpufit
         (
-            number_fits,
-            number_points,
+            n_fits,
+            n_points_per_fit,
             data.data(),
             0,
             model_id,